 Apart from GHG emissions contributing to climate change, Gruber Logistics have to address various air pollution-related emissions beyond its direct (Scope 1) and indirect (Scope 2) emissions, particularly those from transportation and distribution activities (Scope 3).

 These include pollutants such as CO2, NOx, particulate matter (PM), and VOCs, which are associated with vehicle emissions, road, air, and sea freight.
 In particular, we quantified the emissions produced by Company's trucks powered by Diesel and LNG (Liquefied Natural Gas).

 Total emissions (kg)

-NOx 71,809
+NOx 69.604

-Particulates 711
+Particulates 700

-During 2023, Gruber Logistics invested more than € 3.5 million to address such environmental impacts by focusing on transitioning to electric and hybrid vehicles and promoting sustainable procurement practices of alternative fuels generating weaker externalities.
+During 2024, Gruber Logistics invested more than € 6 million to address environmental impacts by focusing on transitioning to electric and hybrid vehicles (€ 1.0 million dedicated to zero-emission mobility) and promoting sustainable procurement practices of alternative fuels (€ 5.0 million invested in alternative fuels).